Custard Factory: Zellig

 In March 2007, the regional development agency, Advantage West Midlands, announced new funding of £9.6m for 100 new office and workspace units.
 The result was Zellig (former Devonshire House), a restored grade II listed building, which opened in May 2010 and features a new sculpture, the Deluge, by Toin Adams.

 Co-located media training

 The presence of the Custard Factory has drawn two media training agencies to locate nearby.
 The old Trades Union Studies Centre is now a media and arts annexe of South Birmingham College and in 2005, the VIVID media centre moved from the Jewellery Quarter.
+Also nearby is Access Creative College in Birmingham, a specialist 16-19 education provider in creative vocational qualifications.

 About 800 yd away is the new "Progress Works" complex, opened in 2005 as part of the Custard Factory quarter, on Heath Mill Lane.
 "The Bond" complex is also a short walk away.

 Three-quarters of a mile north is BIAD, the largest British university art & design teaching and research centre outside London.